xeruf/instalee/README.md

   for sensible syncing across many different machines a mechanism such as [yasm alternate files](https://yadm.io/docs/alternates) can prove useful.
-- `collections` are usually personal, but system-agnostic
+- `groups` are usually personal, but system-agnostic
 - `handlers` and `packages` need to be attuned, as the package entry format needs to fit the handler definitions.
   These may be obtained from a trusted source